emtee40/SPMC-wiki/Recommended-passthrough-audio-settings-for-SPMC,-NVIDIA-Shield-TV-and-AV-Receivers.md

 # Hardware Configuration
 Even if your AVR or soundbar  supports DTS-HD MA or Dolby TrueHD, the method that you are using to send audio to your AVR may limit available hardware codecs.

-Make sure you connect your Nvidia Shield TV directly to your AV Receiver using an HDMI 2.0 port.
+Make sure you connect your Nvidia Shield TV directly to your AV Receiver using an HDMI 2.0a port.
 Then connect your TV to your AVR.
 If you connect your settop box directly to your TV instead and use the HDMI 1.4 Audio Return Channel, then you will only see DTS or Dolby Digital, not DTS-HD MA or Dolby TrueHD.

 # SPMC Settings
 Enable 'expert' in the settings menu.
 Then, make the following changes:

-* Audio output device = **Android, RAW Passthrough** [or **IEC** if using the 16.6 beta and Shield firmware 5.0.x]
+* Audio output device = **IEC**
 * Number of channels = **7.1** [your receiver should be able to handle this input regardless of your actual speaker configuration.
 This number will be disregarded for any codec that your receiver supports for passthrough]
 * Output configuration = **Best Match**
 * Stereo upmix = **off**